 Analyze components of the Asset Security domain.

-Analyze components of the Security Engineering domain.
+Analyze components of the Security Architecture and Engineering domain.

 Analyze components of the Communications and Network Security domain.